How to Grow and Care for Hardy Hibiscus in Your Garden

 Temperature and Humidity Considerations

-Most types of hardy hibiscus are well-suited to the temperature ranges present in much of the Eastern United States.
+Most types of hardy hibiscus are well-suited to the temperature ranges in much of the Eastern United States.
 These plants can tolerate winter temperatures as low as -20°F and summer temperatures as high as 100°F.

 Hardy hibiscus can tolerate high summer humidity, but they do not need it to thrive.